asyncapi/community/CODE_OF_CONDUCT.md

 ### Examples of behavior that contributes to a positive environment for our community include:

-- Using welcoming and inclusive language
+- Using welcoming and inclusive language.
-- Being respectful of differing viewpoints and experiences
+- Being respectful of differing viewpoints and experiences.
-- Gracefully accepting constructive criticism
+- Gracefully accepting constructive criticism.
-- Focusing on what is best for the community
+- Focusing on what is best for the community.
-- Showing empathy towards other community members
+- Showing empathy towards other community members.

 ### Examples of unacceptable behavior include:

-- The use of sexualized language or imagery and unwelcome sexual attention or advances
+- The use of sexualized language or imagery and unwelcome sexual attention or advances.
-- Trolling, insulting/derogatory comments, and personal or political attacks
+- Trolling, insulting/derogatory comments, and personal or political attacks.
-- Public or private harassment
+- Public or private harassment.
-- Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing others' private information, such as a physical or electronic address, without explicit permission.
 - Publishing content or comments that promote illegal activities.
-- Violence, threats of violence or violent language.
+- Violence, threats of violence, or violent language.
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct that could reasonably be considered inappropriate in a professional setting.

 ## Scope